 - Instead of elbow macaroni, use shells, bow tie, or penne.

-- Instead of cheddar cheese, use American cheese or Velveeta cheese.
+- Instead of yellow cheddar cheese, use white cheddar, American cheese, or Velveeta cheese.

 - Sprinkle with a little cayenne pepper for an amazing kick.